Rmartiny/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

-1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.
+1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each. all three create a copy of the array that doesn't affect the original array. .map creates a new array that can be alter without affecting the original array.
+.reduce creates a new array for sum and products. .filter creates an array based on key value arrays,

-2. Explain the difference between a callback and a higher order function.
+2. Explain the difference between a callback and a higher order function. a callback is a function passed into another function as an arugment and can only work with in that fucntion whereas a higher order function can reach outside of its function.

 3. Explain what a closure is.
+is a nested function within another function

-4. Describe the four principles of the 'this' keyword.
+4. Describe the four principles of the 'this' keyword. window binding is the gobal scope will usually return undefinded implict binding is within an object explicit binding attached this. to on ojects value new binding creates a new object

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? its calls the class to invoke the key value pairs

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.